 We have an agreement with The Village Inn whereby parents/visitors can use the pub car park so as to avoid parking on School Lane.
 We strongly discourage cars being parked outside of the school as this is a very busy road and we are situated on a bend reducing vision for drivers and pedestrians alike.
 Parking on this road is considered to be irresponsible.

-What can my child/ren wear?
+What can my children wear?

-Please refer to the school uniform policy. (available on the website)
+Please refer to the school Uniform Policy.

 We ask that PE kits remain in school during the week as PE lesson days may change and sometimes kit is needed for other lessons.